Randy Savage: Professional wrestling career

-Early career (1973–1985)
+Early career (1973–1983)

 Savage (right) prepares to face off against Roberto Soto in a match held in Macon, Georgia, on August 23, 1977.

 Savage first broke into the wrestling business in 1973 during the fall and winter of the baseball off-season.
 His first wrestling character, The Spider, was similar to Spider-Man.
 He later took the ring name Randy Savage at the suggestion of his longtime friend and trainer Terry "The Goose" Stephens and Georgia Championship Wrestling (GCW) booker Ole Anderson, who said that the name Poffo did not fit someone who "wrestled like a savage".
 Savage eventually decided to end his stalled baseball career and join his father and brother to wrestle full time.
 He wrestled his first match against Midwest Territory wrestler "Golden Boy" Paul Christy.
 Savage worked with his father and brother in Michigan, the Carolinas, Georgia, the Maritimes, and the eastern Tennessee territory run by Nick Gulas.

 After a while, his father felt that his sons were not getting the pushes they deserved so he started the "outlaw" International Championship Wrestling (ICW) promotion in the mid-American states.

+Continental Wrestling Association (1983–1985)

+In December 1983, Savage began wrestling for Jerry Jarrett and Jerry Lawler's Continental Wrestling Association (the ICW's former competitor).
+Immediately after debuting, he began feuding with Lawler over the AWA Southern Heavyweight Championship.
+On December 26, Savage defeated Terry Taylor to win the NWA Mid-America Heavyweight Championship for a second time (he had previously held the title twice in 1978–1979).

+In January 1984, Savage and his father Angelo entered a tournament for the AWA Southern Tag Team Championship, but were eliminated by the Rock 'n' Roll Express.
+Throughout early 1984, Savage successfully defended his NWA Mid-America Heavyweight Championship against challengers such as Dutch Mantel, Rick McGraw, and Bugsy McGraw, as well as continuing to pursue Lawler's AWA Southern Heavyweight Championship.
+Savage's reign ended on April 9, 1984, when he lost to Lawler in a "loser gets ten lashes" match in the Rupp Arena in Lexington, Kentucky.
+On April 23, 1984, Savage defeated Austin Idol for the AWA International Heavyweight Championship.
+He held the title until May 14, when Idol regained it.

-Eventually, ICW disbanded and Randy and Lanny entered the Memphis scene, joining Jerry Lawler's Continental Wrestling Association (their former competitors).
-While there, Savage feuded with Lawler over the AWA Southern Heavyweight Championship.
-He also teamed with Lanny to battle The Rock 'n' Roll Express; this feud included a match on June 25, 1984, in Memphis, where in the storyline, Savage injured Ricky Morton by piledriving him through the timekeeper's table, leading to the Express winning by disqualification.
-Later in 1984, Savage turned babyface and allied with Lawler against Jimmy Hart's First Family alliance, only to turn heel on Lawler again in early 1985 and resume the feud with him over the title.
-This ended when Lawler beat Savage in a Loser Leaves Town match on June 7 in Memphis, Tennessee.
+Throughout mid-1984, Savage competed in the tag team division, teaming with his brother Lanny.
+The brothers had a series of matches against the Rock 'n' Roll Express; this feud included a match on June 25, 1984, in Memphis, Tennessee, where Savage injured Ricky Morton by piledriving him through the timekeeper's table, leading to the Express winning by disqualification.